 Informal border work well:

-(Left) The formal hedge creates the backdrop that defines this as a border, but it’s the staggered plantings of lavender and grasses tumbling onto the pavement that define it as informal.
+(Left) The formal hedge creates the backdrop that defines this as a border.
+However, it's the staggered plantings of lavender and grasses tumbling onto the pavement that define it as informal.

-(Lower right) This exciting border proves that any kind of planting scheme, even one that’s so solidly drought-tolerant, can be defined as informal if you just keep it soft and have no fear of color.
+(Lower right) This border proves any kind of planting scheme, even one that's solidly drought-tolerant, can be defined as informal.
+(If you just keep it soft and have no fear of color.)

 Of course, as with all “rules” there are exceptions.
 Some garden borders are neither formal nor informal but a mash-up of all kinds of ideas.